victorbrca/blog_hugo/content/post/custom-standup-desk-build.md

 tags: ["Linux", "Hardware"]
 ---

 After commuting  close to 1000kms a week for 6 years, I have decided to the the leap and move to Toronto.
 After all, I was here around 4 nights a week, and having to commute back and forward between Mississauga and Toronto had become a hassle.
-This would also increas my work drive (from 85kms each way to 115kms), but luckily my client agreed for me to work remote 4 days of the week, with made my move even more possible.
+This would also increase my work drive (from 85kms each way to 115kms), but luckily my client agreed for me to work remote 4 days of the week, with made my move even more possible.

 Seeing how I would be working from home most of the week, and how my office would be in the living room of our new place, I needed a space that not only was functional, but that could hold my three 27" monitors have have a clean look.
 I also wanted a standing desk because I can no longer get used to sitting the whole day.